Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Large Sample Properties and Lemmas

 \subsubsection{Uniform Linearization and Remainder}

-The uniform linearization follows exactly the same steps as in BCCK, Proof of Lemma 4.2.
-Due to the two-dimensional problem, however, we have to use the following bounds: { } by the block-diagonality and definition of the underlying components, Assumption A.V and the proof of the previous theorems.
-We decompose { } Using the modified bounds above within the Proof of Lemma 4.2 in BCCK, Step 1 and Step 2 yields: { } while Step 3 implies { } Plugging this back into the decomposition we obtain a uniform linearization { } with remainder { } under the conditions of Theorem \ref{thm_strongApprox1}.
+The uniform linearization follows exactly the same steps as the Proof of Lemma 4.2 in BCCK.
+Due to the multi-dimensional problem, however, we have to use the following modified bounds { } by the block-diagonality and definition of the underlying components, Assumption A.V and the proof of the previous theorems.
+We decompose { } uniformly over $z$.
+Using the modified bounds above within the Proof of Lemma 4.2 in BCCK, Step 1 and Step 2 yields { } while Step 3 implies { } Plugging this back into the decomposition, we obtain a uniform linearization { } with remainder { } under the conditions of Theorem \ref{thm_strongApprox1}.